0install/docs/docs/comparison.md

 ## Explanation of features

-Users can install software
+Non-admins can install software
-: A normal user without special privileges can install software using this system (without unreasonable extra effort).
+: A normal user without administrator/root privileges can install software using this system (without unreasonable extra effort).

 Supports multiple platforms
 : The same package format and command-line works across multiple operating systems, such as Linux and Windows.